HaolingZHANG/DNASpiderWeb/results/README.md

 ├── VLC6[t].npy          // Transcoding results of variable-length graph coder with biochemical filter 6
 ├── VLC7[t].npy          // Transcoding results of variable-length graph coder with biochemical filter 7
 ├── VLC8[t].npy          // Transcoding results of variable-length graph coder with biochemical filter 8
-├── practicability.pkl   // Evaluating results of SPECTRA
+├── Practicability.pkl   // Evaluating results of SPECTRA

 ```

 ## Practicability of **SPECTRA**

 Initially, 4 simple directed graphs with known information density is used for the evaluation, as shown in the figure below:

 <p align="center">
 <img src="matrices.png" alt="examples of adjacency matrix" width="100%"/>
 </p>

 Through **SPECTRA**, the obtained results are consistent with the known results.

-We also randomly generate 100 directed graphs in test/test_upper_bound.py, the results are as follow:
+We also randomly generate 100 directed graphs, the results are as follow:

 <p align="center">
 <img src="errors.png" alt="large scale test" width="100%"/>
 </p>

 The error is in the range of 10^-13 to 10^-10 which implies that **SPECTRA** has good practicability.

-Besides, such systematic error will not increase with the observed length, the results are as follow:
+Besides, such systematic error will not increase with the observed length, the results based on random graphs are as follow:

 <p align="center">
 <img src="extend_errors.png" alt="large scale test extend" width="100%"/>